 Divorce costs are dependent on the circumstances of the case and the approach required.

-In every divorce case, there are court fees to apply for the divorce.
-These are currently £550 for the filing of your petition, which includes the fee for applying for both the interim decree of divorce (called the decree nisi) and the final decree of divorce (decree absolute).
+In every divorce case, there are court fees to pay.
+These are currently £550 for the filing of your petition, which includes the fee for applying for the interim decree of divorce (called the decree nisi) and the final decree of divorce (decree absolute).

-If both parties can agree on how to separate their financial resources a case may not require the parties to attend court.
-In that case your lawyer will ensure your agreement is a legally-binding document that meets with the court’s approval.
+If both parties can agree on how to separate their financial resources it is unlikely you will require going to court.
+Instead, your lawyer will ensure your agreement is a legally-binding document that meets with the court’s approval.